JieWu-GitHub/pidcalib1-wrapper/README.md

 -->
 * PIDCalibration wrapper.

-Use correct samples to do PID calibration automatically according to the TRUEID of the particles.
+Use correct samples to do PID calibration automatically according to the TRUEID of the particles, based on the tool described in `https://twiki.cern.ch/twiki/bin/viewauth/LHCb/MeerkatPIDResampling`

 The following branches should exists in the tree:
 1. [track name]_[TRUEID]